usds/ditap-curriculum-update/3_Curriculum/3B_DITAP-Core-Curriculum/Module-3/Sprint-2/Developing the Solicitation.md

 In acquisition strategy, Predictive AI can:

-* Forecast future needs to shape long-term acquisition strategies.
+* Forecast future needs to shape long-term acquisition strategies
-* Improve framing assumptions for cost, schedule, and performance baselines.
+* Improve framing assumptions for cost, schedule, and performance baselines
-* Reduce manual research by identifying trends, risks, or anomalies in real time.
+* Reduce manual research by identifying trends, risks, or anomalies in real time

 By rapidly analyzing historical and current data, predictive AI enables better-informed decisions, reduces manual analysis, and strengthens long-term acquisition planning.

 #### Generative AI

 Generative AI analyzes and uses data to create new content.
 Its quality can be linked to the amount of data it accesses, which may be a limiting factor in acquisition due to restricted access to sensitive information.
-In acquisition, tools like ChatGPT or CoPilot can streamline documentation tasks.documentation.
+In acquisition, tools like ChatGPT or CoPilot can streamline documentation tasks.

 In acquisition, Generative AI can: